kora-projects/kora-docs/mkdocs/docs/en/documentation/http-client.md

-Using the above HTTP client example, it is possible to configure separately some of the parameters for a particular method, the configuration path is determined by the path to the client and the method name, in the example above the configuration is `httpClient.someClient` and method `hello` the final path will be `httpClient.someClient.getHello`
+Using the above HTTP client example, it is possible to configure separately some of the parameters for a particular method, the configuration path is determined by the path to the client and the method name, in the example above the configuration is `httpClient.someClient` and method `hello` the final path will be `httpClient.someClient.hello`

 ===! ":material-code-json: `Hocon`"